Davaeth/Cubstane/README.md

 # Cubstane

 #August 2017:
 First Game.
-At the beginning maded with Brackeys tutorial, but now this is so improved project.
+At the begining, it was made according to Brackeys tutorial but I extended the project with my own ideas.

 #November 2017:
-Now my main project to learn new things.
-Still improving.
+At that time, it became my main project to learn new things.

 #January 2018:
-Back to the project for my school exam and now...I see it can be make so much better.
-I have to "repair" my game.
+I came back to the project for my school exam.
+I realized I can make is better.
+I had to repair my game.